Research

 -

 “Asymmetric Pass-through of Crude Oil Prices to Gasoline Prices: Evidence from Chinese Gasoline Pricing Reform,” International Journal of Global Environmental Issues.
-[Accepted, corresponding author with Xiaobing Zhang and Mengyang Liu.]
+47, 350–69.
+2025. [with Xiaobing Zhang and Mengyang Liu.]
+DOI.

 Books

-- “How Costly to Sell a Company?
-A Structural Analysis of Takeover Auctions,” with Dong-Hyuk Kim. (under review)
+“How Costly to Sell a Company?
+A Structural Analysis of Takeover Auctions,” with Dong-Hyuk Kim. (under review).
+SSRN.

 Abstract

 To explain why sellers in takeover auctions limit bidders entry, we structurally measure economic costs incurred by the seller for inviting an additional bidder.
 Our auction model allows bidders to discount their synergy values when rivals obtain the target company’s confidential information, which induces the information cost.
 We identify the model primitives with unobserved heterogeneity, as confidential information is latent.
-From a sample of U.S. M&As, we find that the unobserved heterogeneity is critical, bidders lower values by 11.9% for each rival, and the information (operation) cost amounts to 1.3% (4.1%) of the equilibrium deal value for a representative target. - “When Carbon Emission Trading Meets a Regulated Industry: Insights from Coal-fired Power Sector in China,” with Dong-Hyuk Kim and Hui Qiao. (under review).
+From a sample of U.S. M&As, we find that the unobserved heterogeneity is critical, bidders lower values by 11.9% for each rival, and the information (operation) cost amounts to 1.3% (4.1%) of the equilibrium deal value for a representative target. - “Designing Emissions Trading Schemes for a Price-Regulated and Concentrated Industry: Insights from China’s Power Sector,” with Dong-Hyuk Kim and Hui Qiao. (under review).
+SSRN.

 Abstract